Leica M Typ 262 vs Sony RX10 IV

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M (Typ 262) and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M Typ 262 does not offer wifi capability.
+In contrast, the M Typ 262 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M Typ 262 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica M Typ 262 or the Sony RX10 IV – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica M (Typ 262):